-The following description of the Phillips-Van Heusen (the "Company") Associates Investment Plan (the "Plan") provides only general information.
+The following description of the Phillips-Van Heusen Corporation (the "Company") Associates Investment Plan for Residents of the Commonwealth of Puerto Rico (the "Plan") provides only general information.
 Participants should refer to the Plan Document for a more complete description of the Plan's provisions.